National Labor Relations Board.

 Thus, Congress plainly stated that, in its judgment, protecting the rights of employees to form and join unions and to engage in collective bargaining would benefit not only the employees themselves, but the nation as a whole.
 The Board was established to ensure that employers and, later, unions respect the exercise of employees' rights under the NLRA.

-For employees to exercise their NLRA rights, however, they must know that those rights exist.
+For employees to exercise their NLRA rights, however, they must know that Start Printed Page 80411those rights exist.
 There is reason to think that most do not.
 As one commentator put it,

 American workers are largely ignorant of their rights under the NLRA, and this ignorance stands as an obstacle to the effective exercise of such rights.
 For example, during union organizing campaigns, employees' ignorance of the law hinders their ability to assess employer anti-union propaganda, thus diluting their right to organize.
 In the non-union setting, employees' ignorance leads to the underutilization of legitimate workplace protests, of the voicing of group grievances, and of requests for outside help from government agencies or other third parties.
 In sum, lack of notice of their rights disempowers employees.